 \subsubsection{Multi-Dimensional Encoding}

-One way of applying an automatic encoding is used by the VIME approach~\citep{yoon2020vime}.
+A first automatic encoding strategy is the VIME approach~\citep{yoon2020vime}.
 The authors propose a self- and semi-supervised deep learning framework for tabular data that trains an encoder in a self-supervised fashion by using two pretext tasks.
 Those tasks that are independent from the concrete downstream task which the predictor has to solve.
 The first task of VIME is called mask vector estimation; its goal is to determine which values in a sample are corrupted.
 The second task, i.e., feature vector estimation, is to recover the original values of the sample.
 The encoder itself is a simple multilayer perceptron.
-This automatic encoding makes use of the fact that there is often much more unlabeled than labeled data.
+This automatic encoding makes use of the fact that there is often much more unlabelled than labelled data.
 The encoder learns how to construct an informative homogeneous representation of the raw input data.
-In the semi-supervised step, a predictive model (which is also a deep neural network model) is trained, using the labeled and unlabeled data transformed by the encoder.
-For the latter, a novel data augmentation method is used, corrupting one (unlabeled) data point multiple times with different masks.
+In the semi-supervised step, a predictive model, which is also a deep neural network model, is trained using the labelled and unlabelled data transformed by the encoder.
+For the encoder, a novel data augmentation method is used, corrupting an unlabelled data point multiple times with different masks.
 On the predictions from all augmented samples from one original data point, a consistency loss $\mathcal{L}_u$ can be computed that rewards similar outputs.
-Combined with a supervised loss $\mathcal{L}_s$ from the labeled data, the predictive model minimizes the final loss $\mathcal{L} = \mathcal{L}_s + \beta \cdot \mathcal{L}_u.$ To summarize, the VIME network trains an encoder, which is responsible to transform the categorical (and also numerical) features into a new homogeneous and informative representation.
+Combined with a supervised loss $\mathcal{L}_s$ from the labelled data, the predictive model minimizes the final loss $\mathcal{L} = \mathcal{L}_s + \beta \cdot \mathcal{L}_u.$ To summarize, the VIME network trains an encoder, which is responsible to transform the categorical and numerical features into a new homogeneous and informative representation.
 This transformed feature vector is used as an input to the predictive model.
 For the encoder itself, the categorical data can be transformed by a simple one-hot-encoding and binary encoding.

 Another stream of research aims at transforming the tabular input into a more homogeneous format.
 Since the revival of deep learning, convolutional neural networks have shown tremendous success in computer vision tasks.
-Therefore, the work by \citep{sun2019supertml} proposed the SuperTML method, which is a data conversion technique for tabular data into visual data format(2-d matrices), i.e., an equivalent to black-and-white images.
+Therefore, the work by~\cite{sun2019supertml} proposed the SuperTML method, which is a data conversion technique to transform tabular data into an image data format (2-d matrices), i.e., black-and-white images.